Inovio Pharmaceuticals Inc. [INO] stock Downgrade by BofA Securities analyst, price target now $8

-A live and archived version of the audio presentation will be available online at http://ir.inovio.com/events-and-presentations/default.aspx.
-This is a listen-only event but will include a live Q&A with analysts.
+INOVIO (NASDAQ:INO), a biotechnology company focused on bringing to market precisely designed DNA medicines to help protect people from infectious diseases, and help treat cancer, and HPV-associated diseases, announced that it has received authorization from India’s Central Drugs Standard Control Organization (CDSCO)’s Drug Controller General of India (DCGI) to proceed with the Phase 3 segment of INOVIO’s global Phase 2/3 trial, INNOVATE (INOVIO INO-4800 Vaccine Trial for Efficacy), in India for INO-4800, its DNA vaccine candidate for COVID-19.
+INOVIO is partnering with Advaccine Biopharmaceuticals Suzhou Co., Ltd. (Advaccine) to conduct the INNOVATE Phase 3 segment in multiple countries in Latin America, Asia, and Africa.
+Regulatory authorization in India follows authorizations from health authorities in Brazil, Philippines, Mexico and Colombia.

-Over the last 12 months, INO stock dropped by -33.24%.
-The one-year Inovio Pharmaceuticals Inc. stock forecast points to a potential upside of 44.86.
-The average equity rating for INO stock is currently 2.60, trading closer to a bullish pattern in the stock market.
+Inovio Pharmaceuticals Inc. stock has also loss -2.88% of its value over the past 7 days.
+However, INO stock has declined by -22.28% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 3.36% and lost -20.00% year-on date.

-The market cap for the stock reached $1.60 billion, with 209.56 million shares outstanding and 206.87 million shares in the current float.
-Compared to the average trading volume of 4.08M shares, INO stock reached a trading volume of 3962546 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for INO stock reached $1.52 billion, with 209.56 million shares outstanding and 206.89 million shares in the current float.
+Compared to the average trading volume of 4.12M shares, INO reached a trading volume of 3195247 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for INO shares is $13.22 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on INO stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.